mparno/fenics-web/source/contributing.rst

 Patches
 -------

-Usually, for simple bug fixes and minor changes, submitting a patch is simplest method to get code uploaded to the main branch.
+Usually, for simple bug fixes and minor changes, submitting a patch is the simplest method to get code uploaded to the main branch.
 For instance, to create and submit a patch for DOLFIN the following procedure should be applied: